New Launch Reviews Avenue South Residence Review: Close to Everything Except an MRT

 |Developer:||United Venture Development (Silat) Pte Ltd||TOP:||2023

 District 3 has a newcomer.
 And not just any newcomer for that matter.
-With more than 90% of its initial 300 units snapped up on launch last Saturday by a sea of Singaporean investors and homelookers, it is safe to say that Avenue South Residence has piqued the curiosity of both the public and ours.
+With more than 90% of its initial 300 units snapped up during launch last Saturday, it is safe to say that Avenue South Residence has piqued the curiosity of both the public and ours.

-Massive twin (56-storeyed) towers rising from an ocean of green will look to boast an unparalleled panorama over the much talked-about Greater Southern Waterfront as well as the city’s beautiful skyline.
+Located along Silat Avenue, massive twin (56-storey) towers rising from an ocean of green will look to boast an unparalleled panorama over the much talked-about Greater Southern Waterfront as well as the city’s beautiful skyline.
 Work on a quintuple set of reminiscent heritage blocks just a tad lower down has also begun – an initiative that has captured the interests of both locals and foreign investors alike.

 |Playground||Childcare Centre||8 commercial shops|